guolei19850528/py3_requests/README.md

 # py3_requests

-The Python3 Requests Library Developed By Guolei
+The Python3 Requests Package Developed By Guolei

 # Installation